Why VW should adopt an inbound marketing strategy

 Back to basics

 VW built their brand by not being glamorous, but by being honest and practical.
-Back in the 1950’s and 1960’s, DDB were tasked with VW’s advertising and the work is still lauded as some of the best ever made.
+Back in the 1950s and 1960s, DDB was tasked with VW’s advertising and the work is still lauded as some of the best ever made.
 With Bill Bernbach’s innovative approach to print advertising and his understanding that advertising didn’t sell products.
 The strategy was to keep customers by creating and nurturing them as brand ambassadors, rather than attempting to attract the attention of those who were uninterested in the product.
 Such is the quintessence of inbound marketing.
-By adopting inbound VW can go back to their roots as the peoples car.
+By adopting inbound VW can go back to their roots as the people’s car.
 A more personal and candid approach is needed and such an approach would serve to take VW back to their core brand values or reliability and practicality.
 You can’t underestimate the size of the task, but through consistent educational and interesting content, they can move forward to rebuild their reputation.